decretist/Dissertation/Chapter3/chapter3a.md

-evidence left by near-contemporaries (i.e, the authors of the prefaces of twelfth-century *summae* on the *Decretum*), that contradicted or precluded the possibility that the case statements and *dicta* had different authors. (quote Chodorow) To the extent that I intended to review the evidence left by near-contemporaries, I was mainly interested in the question of whether any of the decretist authors of the prefaces to the *summae* suggested that they had been students of Gratian or otherwise had first-hand knowledge of the circumstances under which the *Decretum* had been compiled.
+evidence left by near-contemporaries (i.e, the authors of the prefaces of twelfth-century *summae* on the *Decretum*), that contradicted or precluded the possibility that the case statements and *dicta* had different authors.[^2] To the extent that I intended to review the evidence left by near-contemporaries, I was mainly interested in the question of whether any of the decretist authors of the prefaces to the *summae* suggested that they had been students of Gratian or otherwise had first-hand knowledge of the circumstances under which the *Decretum* had been compiled.
 The conclusion of the first draft of the Gratian chapter was that no near-contemporary makes an unambiguous claim to have been Gratian's student or to otherwise have had first-hand knowledge of the circumstances under which the *Decretum* was compiled, and that nothing in modern scholarship precludes or contradicts the possibility that the *Decretum* was a product of collective or group authorship.

 From 2012 to 2014, I worked as a graduate research assistant for the Maryland Institute for Technology in the Humanities (MITH) at